E-F-A/eFa5/README.md

 eFa stands for Email Filter Appliance. eFa is born out of a need for a cost-effective email virus & spam scanning solution.

-eFa V5 is a rebuild based on debian.
+eFa V5 is a rebuild of eFa V4 on CentOS 9 Stream.

 For more information go to https://efa-project.org